ryanlerner/stock-analysis/README.md

 Below we can see the differences between the 2018 run times before and after refactoring the code.

+It's likely that I was able to improve the run time in the refactored code by replacing the nested for loops with additional variables.
+The code I pasted below

+For i = 0 To 11
+        tickerVolumes(i) = 0
+        tickerStartingPrices(i) = 0
+        tickerEndingPrices(i) = 0
+    Next i

 ## Summary: In a summary statement, address the following questions.

 ### What are the advantages or disadvantages of refactoring code?